pbonney/umpire-neuralnet-training/ReadMe.txt

 It assumes you have installed the RMySQL package in R and that your GameDay data follows the "Baseball On A Stick" schema.

+To learn more about Baseball On A Stick, see: http://sourceforge.net/projects/baseballonastic/